MozillaZine

 From MozillaZine Knowledge Base

-This article deals with the Firefox download error, "(filename) could not be opened, because the associated helper application does not exist.
-Change the association in your preferences."
-Firefox stores information about file types and application associations differently than Internet Explorer, which can explain why one would work and not the other.
+This article deals with the download error, "<filename> could not be opened, because the associated helper application does not exist.
+Change the association in your preferences." which can occur in Mozilla applications, including Firefox and Thunderbird.

 Application cannot be located